Perry Lutheran Church ELCA

 1990-1997: T. M. Marks- Our history book, "The Historic Perry Norwegian Settlement" was produced by the Perry Historical Center under the direction of Peter and Mary Rathbun.

-1998-2003: Jon Kosek- Memory Garden created.
+1998-2003: Jon Kosec- Memory Garden created.
 Cemetery signboard directory built.
 New organ donated.

 2003-2004: Ted Kalkwarf, Interim Pastor.
 Historical Video, "Come Explore Historic Perry", produced in honor of Perry Lutheran's 150th Anniversary.

 We are located 9 miles south of Mt.
-Horeb on Highway 78 south at the intersection of State Highway 78 and Dane County highway A. We are wheelchair accessible.
-Personal listening devices are also available for those with hearing loss.
+Horeb on Highway 78 south at the intersection of State Highway 78 and Dane County Highway A. We are wheelchair accessible.

 Perry Lutheran Church ELCA